-Now, it is Popsicle Week this week here a RMK.
+It is Popsicle Week this week here a RMK.
 One of the best ways to cool off in the summer is with a cool and icy popsicle.
 To start of the week, I am going to share what popsicle molds I used and which is my favorite.
 I will also share some helpful tips when making your popsicles.
 Today is popsicle week – review & tips.

 $12.31 from Amazon